 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Earlier this morning or rather today...it is indeed morning?
-I would like to direct my question to the minister responsible for the Qulliq Energy Corporation.
+I would like to direct my question this morning to the Minister responsible for the Qulliq Energy Corporation.

-Mr. Speaker, as the minister is aware, I inquired about this last fall, during our October 31 sitting day, and it related to Sanirajak's antiquated powerplant where I tabled pictures.
-Now, to follow up, I would like to ask of these two communities in my constituency so this question is two-pronged in that aspect.
+Mr. Speaker, I asked the minister questions at our sitting last fall on October 31 and it related to Sanirajak's antiquated power plant where I tabled pictures.
+Now, to follow up, I would like to ask of these two communities in my constituency, so this question is two-pronged in that aspect.

 For Igloolik, will your departmental plans proceed as laid out where a new plant was going to be constructed there?
-Further, Mr. Speaker, I previously also asked this question on that same day, and the minister responded that he believed that and also indicated that Sanirajak was approximately fourth or lower in terms of the priority listing.
-I would like to know if this is still the case?
+Further, Mr. Speaker, I previously also asked this question on that same day and the minister responded that he believed and also indicated that Sanirajak was approximately fourth or lower in terms of the priority listing.
+I would like to know if this is still the case.

 That is why this is a two-pronged question for the two communities I represent of Igloolik and Sanirajak.
 Will Igloolik project continue forward?
-Is Sanirajak still around fourth?
+Is Sanirajak still fourth?
 Can he clarify that to this House?
 Thank you, Mr. Speaker.